Getting ready for college is an exciting time, but the growing realization of the cost of college including setting up a dorm room can be daunting.

 - Stanley 30oz Ice Flow Flip – the most popular and easiest to carry Stanley right now.
 You can also have it personalized with name or monogram – great idea for college to be clear which is yours.

-- Brita Pitcher (this one should be small enough for a dorm mini-fridge) or Brita Water Bottles
+- Brita Pitcher (this one should be small enough for a dorm mini-fridge) or a Brita Water Bottle for on-the-go filtration.

 - Bottle Brush – helpful for cleaning water bottles, coffee tumblers, pitchers, etc.